sagemathinc/cocalc/src/scripts/postgresql/cool-queries.md

     SELECT * FROM webapp_errors WHERE severity='error' AND message NOT ILIKE '%xhr%' AND message NOT ILIKE '%websocket%' ORDER BY time LIMIT 1 OFFSET 5;

+Undefined properties of objects in the webapp:

+    SELECT COUNT(message) as num, message FROM webapp_errors WHERE severity='error' AND message LIKE 'Cannot read property%' GROUP BY message ORDER BY num DESC;